Jimmy Carter: Personal life

 Carter had three younger siblings, all of whom died of pancreatic cancer: Gloria Spann, Ruth Stapleton, and Billy Carter.
 He was a first cousin of politician Hugh Carter and a distant cousin of the Carter family of musicians.
+He was also the second cousin of Motown founder Berry Gordy.

 Farah Pahlavi, Empress of Iran, holds Jimmy Carter IV while Rosalynn Carter, Caron Carter, and Chip Carter watch, January 1978.

 Carter married Rosalynn Smith on July 7, 1946, in the Plains Methodist Church, the church of Rosalynn's family.
 They had three sons, John "Jack", James III "Chip", and Donnel "Jeff", and a daughter, Amy.
 Mary Prince (an African American woman wrongly convicted of murder, and later pardoned) was their daughter Amy's nanny for most of the period from 1971 until Carter's presidency ended.
 Carter had asked to be designated as her parole officer, helping enable her to work in the White House.
 (Note: After working in the Georgia governor's mansion as a trustee prisoner, Prince had been returned to prison in 1975 when Carter's term as governor ended, but intervention on her behalf by both Jimmy and Rosalynn Carter, with Jimmy Carter asking to be designated as her parole officer, enabled her to be reprieved and to work in the White House.)

 On October 19, 2019, the Carters became the longest-wed presidential couple, having overtaken George and Barbara Bush at 26,765 days.
 After Rosalynn's death on November 19, 2023, after 77 years and four months of marriage, Carter released the following statement:

 Rosalynn was my equal partner in everything I ever accomplished.
 She gave me wise guidance and encouragement when I needed it.
 As long as Rosalynn was in the world, I always knew somebody loved and supported me.

 The Carters' eldest son, Jack, was the 2006 Democratic nominee for U.S. Senate in Nevada and lost to Republican incumbent John Ensign.
 Jack's son Jason Carter is a former Georgia state senator who in 2014 was the Democratic nominee for governor of Georgia, losing to the Republican incumbent, Nathan Deal.
 On December 20, 2015, while teaching a Sunday school class, Carter announced that his 28-year-old grandson Jeremy Carter had died of unspecified causes.